 Recommendation: Approve Disapprove

-Reason for recommend ing disapproval (if applical ole):
+Reason for recommending disapproval (if applicat ble):

 Recommending Official: Date:

 Final Determination: Approve Disapprove

-(if applicable):
+Reason for Disapproval (if applicable):

-Approving Official:
+Approving Official: Date:

 SECTION III.
 EMPLOYEE CERTIFICATION OF SAFETY FOR THE TELEWORK PROGRAM

 This checklist is to be completed only if the proposed alternative worksite is in a private residence.
 This checklist is designed to assess the overall safety of the designated work area of the alternative worksite.
 Each applicant should read and complete the self-certification safety checklist.
 Upon completion, the checklist should be signed and dated by the applicant and submitted to the immediate supervisor.